 How to Apply to the Los Angeles Program

-The Los Angeles Program application must be completed and submitted online.
-Starting September 1, 2013 we will begin accepting applications for the following terms:
+The Los Angeles Program application deadline has closed for SUMMER 2014, FALL 2014 AND SPRING 2015 terms.
+Starting September 1, 2014 we will begin accepting applications for the following terms:

 You must apply to the program one year in advance of study.
 Most students apply the 1st semester of their junior year.